Change often occurs when your organisation least expects it – and whether it is ready for it or not.

 Communication and information exchanged during the tender process (for contracts above the EU thresholds) are now required to be carried out electronically.
 This includes the electronic submission of pre-qualification questionnaires and tenders, as well as call-offs under framework agreements.

-Social value has also driven change throughout the sector, as public sector buyers are expected to involve more than just procuring goods and services for the lowest cost.
+Social value has also driven change throughout the sector, as public sector buyers are expected to involve in more than just procuring goods and services for the lowest cost.
 The Social Value Act was introduced to cause public sector commissioners to think about how to secure wider social, economic and environmental value for their area or stakeholders when undertaking procurement.

 ‘A process whereby organisations meet their needs for goods, services, works and utilities in a way that achieves value for money on a whole life basis in terms of generating benefits not only to the organisation, but also to society and the economy, whilst minimising damage to the environment.’